babel-utils/babel-plugin-tester/.github/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

+- Racism or sexism in any shape or form.
 - The use of sexualized language or imagery and unwelcome sexual attention or advances.
 - Trolling, insulting/derogatory comments, and personal or political attacks.